Chrysosplenium iowense Rydb.

 Basis for Listing

-The Midwestern populations of this small saxifrage are thought to be relicts of the Pleistocene flora that survived the most recent glaciation in the unglaciated portion of southeastern Minnesota and northeastern Iowa.
+The Midwestern populations of this small saxifrage are thought to be relicts of the Pleistocene flora that survived the most recent glaciation in the unglaciated portion of southeastern Minnesota (The Blufflands and Rochester Plateau subsections) and northeastern Iowa.
 Although this refuge escaped glaciation, the habitats became cold and boreal-like.
-When the glaciers retreated 15,000 years ago, Chrysosplenium iowense persisted in isolated pockets of habitat where cold microhabitat remained essentially unchanged.
-Because of the generally temperate climate of Minnesota and Iowa, the plants are isolated in their refugia, unable to colonize surrounding habitats that are postglacial in origin.
+When the glaciers retreated 15,000 years ago, Chrysosplenium iowense (Iowa golden saxifrage) persisted in isolated pockets of habitat where cold microhabitat remained essentially unchanged.
+Because of the generally temperate climate of Minnesota and Iowa, the plants remain largely isolated in their refugia, unable to colonize surrounding habitats that are postglacial in origin.
 This explains why the nearest populations are hundreds of kilometers to the north in Manitoba, where true boreal habitats predominate and the species is not uncommon.

 In Minnesota, most C. iowense plants have been found on algific talus slopes associated with dolomite formations in the Galena geologic group.
 One location in Beaver Creek Valley State Park in Houston County is associated with the Prairie du Chien geologic group or the St. Lawrence Formation.
 The term algific means "cold producing"; such conditions result from cold air draining from ice caves in north-facing talus slopes.
-These slopes retain some periglacial features and are often quite restricted, as small as 1 m² (10.8 ft.²).
-They support a habitat that is cool and moist all summer, with temperatures rarely exceeding 16°C (61°F).
+These slopes retain some periglacial features and are often quite restricted, as small as 1m² (10.8 sq. ft.).
+They support a habitat that is cool and moist all summer, with temperatures rarely exceeding 16 °C (61 °F).
 Algific talus slopes are highly localized phenomena within the unglaciated region in southeastern Minnesota and adjacent Iowa.
-This habitat is shared with several other relict boreal species, such as several endemic land snails and a variety of plants: Abies balsamea (balsam fir), Ribes hudsonianum (northern black currant), Rhamnus alnifolia (dwarf alder), Mertensia paniculata (panicled bluebells), Mitella nuda (naked miterwort), and Adoxa moschatellina (moschatel).
+This habitat is shared with several other relict boreal species, such as several endemic land snails and a variety of plants: Abies balsamea (balsam fir), Ribes hudsonianum (northern black currant), Rhamnus alnifolia (alderleaf buckthorn), Mertensia paniculata (panicled bluebells), Mitella nuda (naked miterwort), and Adoxa moschatellina (moschatel).
 Chrysosplenium iowense is often infrequent on the algific slope, but in some places it may be locally abundant.
 It often grows in carpets of mosses.

 Biology / Life History